 Choctaw is a city in Oklahoma County, Oklahoma.
 It is the oldest chartered town in Oklahoma.
 The city is located approximately 10 miles (16.1 km) east of Oklahoma City and is part of the Oklahoma City metropolitan area.

-There You Have It – The Richest Places In Oklahoma For 2018
+There You Have It – The Wealthiest Places In Oklahoma For 2018

 Like we said earlier, when we set out to identify the richest places in Oklahoma, we weren’t sure what we’d encounter, but it ended up being some of the best places to live in Oklahoma.